mtti/vscode/README.md

 * *New MonoBehaviour* Boilerplate for a Unity MonoBehaviour class.
 Name derived from the file name.
 * *Custom editor* Boilerplate for a custom Unity editor.
 Name derived from the file name.
 * *Button* Unity inspector button.
-* *Inject property* A property decorated with mtti.Inject.InjectAttribute.
-* *Service* Boilerplate for a mtti.Inject service.
-Includes interfaces for the service and its listeners, methods for adding and removing listeners.
-Service name is derived from the file name.
 * *ScriptableObject* A new Unity ScriptableObject class.
 Name derived from file name.

 ## Extensions